The Balmat Purple Calcite Discovery

 Balmat, St. Lawrence County, New York

-This year the finest discovery in the history of the Balmat mining district was made.
+This year the fine discoveries of lustrous, well-formed, and colorful minerals were made at Balmat.
 Several large and small openings produced collector grade specimens of calcite, sphalerite, quartz, pyrite, halite, pyrrhotite, and other species.
 The calcites and sphalerites were exceptional!

 The calcites varied in color from having none to yellow-brown to pink to an exceptionally rare color for calcite...
 PURPLE.
 A pocket on the 3,981-foot level produced crystals that were colorless, pink and purple in large, translucent to very transparent examples.
 Their lusters were often exceptional, and they were commonly seen as Rossie habit twins.
 The only comparable purple calcites known have been found in a handful of examples from Webb City, Joplin, Missouri, a pocket in the White Rock quarry, Sterlingbush, New York, and from a small find of about a dozen examples of scalenohedral crystals from China.
 I believe only the finest examples from the Chinese find to be equal in quality to these new calcites from Balmat.
 This 3,981-level pocket in the Empire State mine was worked by miners during the summer and early fall of the year until it was eventually filled in by mining personnel.
 The pocket was not large, measuring approximately 6 x 5 x 2.5 feet.
 On September 4th a secondary opening of comparable size was opened adjacent to the original find and more specimens were produced.
 The best of these calcites will certainly rank among the finest known for this common species.